Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: Conclusion and Outlook

-While this work focuses on YVO, it is worth noting that similar approaches presented here could also be applied to other crystals, such as YSO, if a nanophotonic cavity can be designed for $^{171}\text{Yb}^{3+}$: YSO to assess the performance of cavity-based gate schemes.

-Although our comparison study targets $^{171}\text{Yb}^{3+}$: YVO system, similar gate comparisons could also be done for other systems (other RE ions in solids, other kinds of defect centers etc.), where the most favourable gates will likely depend on the system parameters such as radiative lifetimes and coherence times as well as the experimental state of the art, e.g. for defect localization and cavity cooperativity.\\
+Looking forward, one can leverage the optimal gate protocol established in this work for designing a quantum repeater between individual Yb ions and also for distributed quantum computing tasks.
+While this work focuses on YVO, it is worth noting that similar approaches presented here could also be applied to other crystals, such as YSO, if a nanophotonic cavity can be designed for $^{171}\text{Yb}^{3+}$:YSO to assess the performance of cavity-based gate schemes.
+Although our comparison study targets $^{171}\text{Yb}^{3+}$:YVO system, similar gate comparisons could also be done for other systems (other RE ions in solids, other kinds of defect centers etc.), where the most favourable gates will likely depend on the system parameters such as radiative lifetimes and coherence times as well as the experimental state of the art, e.g. for defect localization and cavity cooperativity.